fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

 In other words, the boundary of any cell is itself boundaryless.

-With the help of the boundary map, one can frequently infer the overall geometric structure of a Lefschetz complex ``X``.
+With the help of the boundary map, one can often infer the overall geometric structure of a Lefschetz complex ``X``.
 For this, think of a Lefschetz complex as being build *from the ground up* in the following way.
 First, start by putting down all vertices of ``X``